Community Standards, Policies, and Procedures

 - Failure to enact the Alcohol Medical Assistance Procedure (AMAP)

 The care and upkeep of our campus buildings, grounds and facilities are critical to providing students, faculty and staff with an environment that is conducive to learning.
-Any behavior that jeopardizes the maintenance of the campus or an individual's property will be addressed through the university community standards process.
+Any behavior that jeopardizes the maintenance of the campus or an individual's property will be addressed through the university student conduct process.

 Examples of violations of community standards in relation to property include, but are not limited to:

 - Repairing and storing vehicles, motorized or otherwise, in unauthorized university spaces

 - Damage to property

 - Improper placement of posters/banners